iulspop/slack-web-scraper/README.md

   - Set to `true` to scrape with the browser in headless mode.
 Example: `HEADLESS_MODE=true`.
   - Helpful for scraping long channel/conversation histories, since the browser runs with a larger vertical viewport so can scrape it larger batches at a time.
 I recommend you start without running headless mode with one conversation or channel since you can see clearer if the collect scraper is working or not.

+- `SKIP_THREADS` is optional.

+  - Set to `true` to disable scraping threads on messages that are in channels or conversations.
+Example: `SKIP_THREADS=true`.
+  - Helpful if you do not want to scrape all the replies that are made on a message but just have the main message.

 3. Run `npm run collect`.
 You will see the browser open and start scraping data unless you set `HEADLESS_MODE` to `true`.
 In headless mode you will see status updates on the scraping process in the console output.

 ### Tip for collecting data with Windows Subsystem for Linux